deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 An actual fuckin’ god-monster was gonna eat him.
 Or worse.
 Somehow he found some courage under that baleful murder-stare, keened to himself…went for it.

-“Th—they were j--just war profiteers!
+“Th-they were j---just war profiteers!
 On Paradise!
-A--and in the Great Houses!”
+A---and in the Great Houses!”

 The Great Father slunk closer now, floor *screaming* as the entire fuckin' hallway visibly bowed under his incredible fuckin' weight. *Bowed,* in a modern commercial multi-species apartment!
 A muzzle big enough to bite off Liree’s entire fuckin’ *head* snuffled close, closer…growled so low he almost couldn’t hear it…